WE’VE BEEN DOING THIS FOR NEARLY 40 YEARS. CALL US. 415.834.1120

 • The Respondent files a response to the Petition within thirty days;

-• The spouses begin the discovery process of exchanging information and documents relevant to the divorce including a
+• The spouses begin the discovery process of exchanging information and documents relevant to the divorce, including a Preliminary Declaration of Disclosure;

 • After completing discovery, the spouses and their attorneys discuss a settlement;